The Genetics Podcast

 March 25, 2021 • 3331 MIN

 This week Patrick talks to Nihar Bhakta as part of our series of ‘Precision Pioneers’.
 Dr Bhakta is the Chief Medical Officer at Aristea Therapeutics, a clinical-stage drug development company developing novel therapies to treat serious inflammatory diseases.
 Dr Bhakta specialises in precision medicine and in this episode they focus on his work developing precision medicines for both common and rare diseases.
-This is the second episode in a mini-series on ‘Precision Pioneers’ - stay tuned for more episodes in this area and find previous episodes by searching for The Genetics Podcast on any podcast provider.

 Precision Pioneers EP 1: Variant Bio CSO Kaja Wasik on the power of human genetic diversity in drug development